-You have the right to numerous accommodations to support you on your breastfeeding journey and to allow you to continue breastfeeding after you return to work.
+You have the right to numerous accommodations to allow you to continue breastfeeding after you return to work.
 Yet a recent survey found that a third of mothers stopped breastfeeding because they returned to work, and 19% were pressured by their employer to stop.

-You cannot be required to choose between breastfeeding and work.
+You cannot be required to choose between breastfeeding and your job.
 An increasing number of State and federal laws protect your choice about how to feed your baby.

 What is a Lactation Accommodation?